mefistotelis/pylabview/README.md

 ### 1. Extract RSRC file from the executable

 Use any tool you see fit.
-In case of Windows `PE` executable, you may use [Resource Hacker](https://en.wikipedia.org/wiki/Resource_Hacker).
+In case of Windows `PE` executable, you may use `wrestool`, or if you prefer GUIs, [Resource Hacker](https://en.wikipedia.org/wiki/Resource_Hacker).
 You may also just find `RSRC` in file content and copy the data starting from that position, using `dd`.
 Any method should work, as long as you receive the file with `RSRC` header.

 ### 2. Decrypt the ZIP from within RSRC file